placidanomaly/HPPrimeSightReduction/README.md

 This repository contains a set of programs written in Prime Programming Language (PPL) for the [HP Prime calculator](https://www.hpcc.org/calculators/hpprime.html) to turn it into a reliable, low-cost celestial navigation computer that can live in a chart table and requires no updates until 2200.
 It can also be used on any PC or Mac running the [*HP Prime Virtual Calculator*](https://updates.moravia-consulting.com/) program and it does not require an Internet connection to run.

 The following functionality is provided:
-* Astronomical calculations of the ephemerides of the usual celestial navigation bodies (Sun, Moon, Mars, Venus, Jupiter, Saturn, and 58 stars)
+* Astronomical calculations of the ephemerides of the Sun, Moon, Mars, Venus, Jupiter, Saturn, and the usual 58 stars used in celestial navication, valid from 1800 to 2200, and related calculations of Equation of Time, sunrise/sunset times, semi-diameters, centroid corrections for the partial illumination of Venus and Mars, etc.
-* Observation planning by listing all observable bodies (i.e. meeting user-specified elevation and azimuth constraints) during morning and evening nautical twilight and at any time of the day with their respective GHA, declination, azimuth, true altitude, apparent altitude, and semi-diameter
+* Observation planning by listing all observable bodies (i.e. meeting user-specified altitude and azimuth constraints) during morning and evening nautical twilight and at any time of the day with their respective GHA, declination, azimuth, true altitude, apparent altitude, and semi-diameter
 * Sight reduction of sextant observations of any of those celestial bodies to Lines of Position (LOPs)
 * Running fix calculations through translation of lines of position by a certain distance on a given bearing
 * Plotting of LOPs on a Cartesian plot from which a fix can easily be deduced